zachleigh/pronounce-php/README.md

 ##### Options
 ######--fields [-f]
 Set the fields to be displayed in the table.
 All fields are enabled by default.
-Choices: word, arpabet, ipa, spelling
+Choices: word, arpabet, ipa, spelling.

-Look up a word and print the Arpabet, IPA and Spelling approximation pronunciation strings in the console.
+##### Examples

+Basic usage
 ```
 ./pronouncephp lookup hello